 Thus, Polk differentiates Tango Apilado, in which each dancer supports the other’s balance, from other stylistic variations of tango utilizing a maintained closed embrace.
 It is not clear which of Polk’s ‘6 close embrace styles’ most resembles the Tango Milonguero (with a self-supported axis) danced in the milongas of Buenos Aires, but a Tango Voice reader has noted that Polk considers ‘milonguero-style’ a simplified form of the ‘nuevo close embrace’ style.
 It would be interesting to learn what milongueros dancing in the milongas of Buenos Aires would think of this classification.

 Polk provides an example of Tango Apilado in this video.
-Note that the distance between partners’ feet (an indication of the degree of lean) tends to be greater that in the videos of milongueros dancing referenced above.
+Note that the distance between partners’ feet (an indication of the degree of lean) tends to be greater than in the videos of milongueros dancing referenced above.

 Tango Apilado as a Product of the Stage

 Braverman identifies Carlos Gavito as a major influence in the development of the ‘Apilado / Milonguero’ style of tango.
 Although Gavito was a more than competent social tango dancer, it is his creative developments in the genre of Tango Escenario for which he is most remembered.
 One of the characteristic movements used by Gavito in his stage performances was the puente (‘bridge’), in which he created an off-balance forward lean of the woman, whose weight he supported.
 This was often done as part of the calesita (‘carousel’), in which the woman is pivoted while stationary.
 (See also comment by Charles Roques).
 These movements are demonstrated in the following performance in a tango show by Carlos Gavito & Maria Plazaola.
 The apilado posture is readily apparent in the degree of lean (there is no doubt that Gavito is supporting Plazaola’s axis), and reinforced by the large distance between their feet.
-In another performance by Gavito & Plazaola it is noteworthy although the puente is created several times during the demonstration, an extended closed embrace (with arm positions characteristic of Tango Milonguero) is maintained throughout the dance.
+In another performance by Gavito & Plazaola it is noteworthy that although the puente is created several times during the demonstration, an extended closed embrace (with arm positions characteristic of Tango Milonguero) is maintained throughout the dance.
 The maintained close embrace might lead some to consider this performance a representation of social tango (Tango de Salon).
 What one needs to consider is that Gavito was in this case in the role of a performer of Tango Escenario, the tango for the stage, and what is represented in this performance is a dramatization and thus exaggeration (albeit appropriate for the context) of Tango Milonguero.
 However, it is not Tango Milonguero as danced in the milongas of Buenos Aires.
 In the videos of milongueros dancing Tango Milonguero referenced above, the extreme off-axis lean demonstrated by Gavito is not seen.
 The demonstration of Gavito & Plazaola is also not Tango Milonguero (or more generally, Tango de Salon) because the extended pauses can create a stoppage of the flow of the ronda in the milonga, thus violating the codes of the milonga; although some pauses may be used even in Tango Milonguero, they are typically momentary (one or two beats) and not expansive in use of space.
 (See Milongueros Dancing Tango in the Milongas of Buenos Aires).

 Failure to differentiate Tango Milonguero from a dramatized version of Tango Milonguero that may be portrayed on the stage can lead to miscommunication by tango instructors to their students.
 This can be seen readily in the description provided by San Francisco Bay area tango instructors Jonathan Yamauchi & Olivia Levitt, who teach “slow and sensual tango movements in the Gavito’s salon milonguero apilado style — which is the most sensual and intimate style of close embrace Argentine tango.”
 A video of one of their performances, labeled as ‘Nuevo Milonguero-Apilado style tango’, rich with off axis postures and movements, is clearly neither Tango Milonguero in the narrow sense nor Tango de Salon in the broader sense.
 [See also: Tango Estilo Milonguero Nuevo (Nuevo Milonguero)].